aseragmw/KotlinMoviesApp/README.md

 - **Movie Details**: Detailed information for each movie is provided on a separate screen.
 - **Favorite Movies**: Users can favorite movies, and these are saved locally using Room Database.
 - **Offline Syncing**: An internet checker is used to sync the movie data when the app detects an active connection.
+- **Optional Sync Feature**: Users can choose sync intervals of never, every 8 hours, or daily, allowing for customizable data management.

 ## Screens

 1. **Home Screen**: Displays a list of movies that changes according to the selected category.